joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 # Interpretation of the results
 The interpretation that is performed on the results will depend on the biological information that we intend to extract.
 Enrichment analysis can be used in validation (e.g., of a protocol for extracting membrane proteins), characterization (e.g., of the effects of a stress in a organism) and elucidation (e.g., of the functions impacted by the knock-out of a transcription factor).
-Why is different?
 There is one important point to keep in mind during the analysis: statistically significant is different from biologically meaningful [Referir outra vez o caso do Trapnell?].
 Its possible obtain an some biological or technical insight about the underlying experiment from statistically enriched terms, even if it isn’t readily apparent.

 Terms that are very generic tend to be difficult to interpret, since the very specific terms are generally not integrative.
 It is intended that terms that are sufficiently specific to transmit substantial biological, however, that are generic enough to integrate multiple genes.